 A Flexible Profession

 Another reason aspiring nurses often begin as CNAs is because of the flexibility the profession offers.
 Although many CNAs work in nursing homes and assisted living centers, they're also hired by clinics, hospitals, rehabilitation centers and many other facilities.
 Additionally, many CNAs work in patients' homes.
 Certified nursing assistants typically work full time, but many employers offer part-time positions as well.
 There's also great flexibility in terms of scheduling.
 CNAs can opt to work night shifts or day shifts.
 Some work strictly during the week while others work weekends.
 Regardless of your scheduling needs, you're sure to find this profession a perfect fit for you.

-Advancement Opportunities and Career Paths
+Advancement Opportunities And Career Paths

 While many CNAs stick with the profession throughout their careers, many use it as a starting point toward loftier goals.
 For example, if you aspire to eventually be a registered nurse but need to start earning a steady paycheck quickly, becoming a CNA makes sense as it allows you to do so while gaining relevant work experience.
 Many CNAs move into areas of specialization that help them command higher pay.
 Others still not only move into registered nursing but progress into advanced degrees and into advanced roles as nurse practitioners, researchers, administrators and more.

-Should You Become a CNA?
+Should You Become A CNA?

-If you are interested in the nursing field, becoming a CNA is a great way to see what it’s like.
-Training is fast and affordable, and it’s easy to find work.
-As a CNA, you can see for yourself whether nursing is something you’d like to pursue as a lifelong career while gaining all kinds of relevant work experience.
-The work isn’t easy, but it is necessary and rewarding.
+If you are interested in the nursing field, becoming a CNA is a great way to see what it's like.
+Schooling is fast and affordable, and it's easy to find work.
+As a CNA, you can see for yourself whether nursing is something you'd like to pursue as a lifelong career while gaining all kinds of relevant work experience.
+The work isn't easy, but it is necessary and rewarding.